-Thus, reestablishing trees by sowing seeds would require the NPS to collect 99 seeds for every twovear old seedling.
-In total, the NPS would need to collect approximately 405,900 cones (1,400 bushels) compared to approximately 4,100 cones (ten bushels) for the current proposal.
+Thus, reestablishing trees by sowing seeds would require the NPS to collect -tens of thousands of cones to adequately meet project needs99 seeds for every two-year old seedling.
+In total, the NPSs would need to collect approximately 405,900 cones (1,400 bushels) compared to approximately 4,100 cones (ten bushels) for the current proposal.
 This amount of cone collection is not feasible and would cause a temporary impact to the number of cones available in the population.
-Beyond moderate to low seed germination rates and very high mortality of natural seedlings, the NPS expects low seed rain and potentially lower amounts of seed in the project areas than typically found in sequoia groves during the first several years post-fire because cones opened during the fire and the small number of living seguoia trees that remain in these high severity fire areas have not had sufficient time to regrow new cones since the fire.
-Postfire modeling of the Castle and KNP wildfires suggest that the high-severity areas are also at high risk of losing any seeds that survived the fire due to surface erosion; seeds broadcast by NPS are likely to suffer a similar fate (National Park Service 2020; National Park Service 2021).
-Additionally, as described elsewhere in this document, the window for establishing giant sequoias from seed due to seed germination and survival requirements of giant sequoia appears to be around two years post-fire (Harvey et al. 1980, Stark 1968b) so trying to seed in sequoias at this time is unlikely to be successful.
-Thus, reestablishing sequoias from seed would remove more than 100 times more seed from (i.e., pose a higher impact to) forests that are already struggling to recover, and is not considered to be a practical option that would meet the purpose and need for action, particularly given that it has been three years since the Castle Fire.
+Beyond moderate to low seed germination rates and very high mortality of natural seedlings, the NPS expects low seed rain and potentially lower amounts of seed in the project areas than typically found in sequoia groves significant seed loss during the first several years post-fire because cones opened during the fire and the small number of living seguoia trees that remain in these high severity fire areas have not had sufficient time to regrow new cones since the fire. - Post-fire modeling of the Castle and KNP wildfires suggest that the high-severity areas are also at high risk of losing any seeds that survived the fire due to surface erosion; seeds broadcast by NPS are likely to suffer a similar fate (National Park Service 2020; National Park Service 2021).
+Additionally, as described elsewhere in this document, the window for establishing giant sequoias from seed due to seed germination and survival requirements of giant seguoia appears to be around two years postfire (Harvey et al. 1980, Stark 1968b) so trying to seed in sequoias at this time is unlikely to be successful.
+Thus, reestablishing sequoias from seed would remove more than 50100 times more seed from (i.e., pose a higher impact to) forests that are already struggling to recover, and is not considered to be a practical option that would meet the purpose and need for action, particularly given that it has been three years since the Castle Fire.